moduIo/Deep-Learning/README.md

 ## Reinforcement Learning
 Implementation of Q-learning using the OpenAI Gym environment.

+Implementation of Deep Q Network for Ms Pacman using OpenAI Gym and Keras.

 ## Transfer Learning
 Uses Inception model as a pretrained feature extractor on CIFAR-10.